Linear superposition as a core theorem of quantum empiricism: Numeri

-Informally, it defines \emph{all the basic} actions on `complex quantities' and thereby determines a \qm"=extension/""generalization of the intuitive (arithmetical) manipulations with the habitual real quantities \eqref{shema'}--\eqref{Ax}.
-Consequently, the four binary arithmetical operations---addition/""sub\-traction and multiplication/""division---should be supplemented with the two unary ones: conjugation $\Aleph$ and swap $\oper[-1]{\bo\gimel}$.
+Informally, it defines all the basic actions on `complex quantities' and thereby determines a \qm"=extension/"!generalization to the intuitive and habitual arithmetical manipulations \eqref{shema'}--\eqref{n-} with real things.
+Consequently, the four binary arithmetical operations""---""addition/"!subtraction/"! multiplication/"!division""---should be supplemented with the two unary ones: conjugation $\Aleph$ and swap $\oper[-1]{\bo\gimel}$.

-We note---and this is important \cite{brezhnev}---that the observational statistics are unchanged upon both operations $\oper[-1]{\bo\gimel}$,~$\Aleph$.
+We note---and this is important \cite{br2}---that the observational statistics $\fr_j$ are unchanged upon both operations $\oper[-1]{\bo\gimel}$ and $\Aleph$.